alexandrwang/slate/source/index.html.md

 }
 ```

-This endpoint retrieves a list of your tasks.
+This is a paged endpoint retrieves a list of your tasks.
+The tasks will be returned in descending order based on `created_at` time.
+The pagination is based on the `limit` and `offset` parameters, which determine the page size and how many results to skip.

 ### HTTP Request